NeoDrew/NeoDrew/README.md

-## Hi, I'm @NeoDrew👋
+## Hey, I'm Drew 👋

 I'm Andrew/Drew, an aspiring software engineer, problem solver, and AI enthusiast.

-I'm in my penunlimate year at the University of Manchester, actively seeking new oppitunities, everyday!
+I'm in my penunlimate year at the University of Manchester studing Computer Science, actively seeking new oppitunities, everyday!

 <hr> </hr>